executors/executors/README.md

      synchronization.
 This category summarizes the requirements for executors which can compose with parallel algorithms.
 Finally, `NonblockingOneWayExecutor` extends `OneWayExecutor`'s requirements by
-     demanding that an executor's work creation operations do not block the calling thread of those operations.
+     demanding that an executor's execution functions do not block the calling thread of those operations.
 This additional requirement on blocking behavior is critical to the needs of the Networking TS.